MicrosoftLearning/mslearn-cognitive-vision/instructions/05-exercise-explore-image-analysis.md

 ## Object detection

-In this task, you use the **Object detection** feature of Cognitive Services for Vision.
+In this task, you use the **Object detection** feature of Image Analysis.
 Object detection detects and extracts bounding boxes based on thousands of recognizable objects and living beings.

 1. Return to the home page of Vision Studio, then select the **Detect common objects in images** tile under the **Image analysis** tab.